akirasoft/keptn-springoneplatform/README.md

 * **Dynatrace** - Create an account for a [trial Dynatrace SaaS tenant](https://www.dynatrace.com/trial) and create a PaaS and API token.
 See details in the [keptn docs](https://keptn.sh/docs/0.4.0/monitoring/dynatrace/).
 * **GitHub** - A GitHub account is required and a personal access token with the permissions Keptn expects.
 See details in the [keptn docs](https://keptn.sh/docs/0.4.0/installation/setup-keptn/).
-* **Cloud provider account** - Optional but highly recommended to sign up for personal free trial to have full admin rights and to not cause any issues with your enterprise account.
-This account will be used to Links to free trials:
+* **Cloud provider account** - If you will be unable to ssh to the bastion host from your machine, a GCP account is suggested to utilize Google Cloud Shell.
+It is recommedned to sign up for personal free trial to have full admin rights and to not cause any issues with your enterprise account.
+The below link can be used to sign up for a free trial:
    * [Google](https://cloud.google.com/free/)